AtlasOfLivingAustralia/ala-name-matching-2/README.md

 ## Test indexes

-To use the test cases in ala-namematching module, you will need the corresponding Linnaean and vernacular name indexes.
+To use the test cases in ala-linnaean module, you will need the corresponding Linnaean and vernacular name indexes.
 You can get:

 * [index-20210811-2.zip](https://archives.ala.org.au/archives/nameindexes/20210811-2/index-20210811-2.zip)